< Go to Bike Trailers

 Cons: no parking brake, lacks versatility

 After months of testing, the Burley Bee has been through a lot.
-Our testers were hesitant at first, after using top end trailers like the Thule Chariot Cougar 2, but we were slowly won over by the simplicity and quality construction of the Burley Bee.
+Our testers were hesitant at first, after using top end trailers like the Thule Chariot Lite 2, but we were slowly won over by the simplicity and quality construction of the Burley Bee.
 Sure, it lacks suspension and a parking brake, but when you get out on the road, the kids do not seem to mind.
 It is a purpose built, no-frills bike trailer, but it gets the job done, day-in and day-out.
 With a price point that is hard to beat, and strong scores in all of our rating metrics, it is the winner of our Best Buy Award.
 Read on for our full review to see how it measures up to the competitors.

-RELATED REVIEW: The Best Bike Trailer Review
+RELATED REVIEW: The Best Bike Trailers of 2017 for Kids

 Our Analysis and Hands-on Test Results

 The Burley Bee is the winner of our Best Buy Award for its competitive price point and excellent overall quality.
 The Bee is a single function bicycle trailer, meaning it is not compatible with conversion kits like the high end Burley D'Lite.
 Despite being a lower price option, the Bee still meets the stringent safety standards of Burley, and employs many of the design features of the Burley D'Lite.

 Protection for Child

 The Burley Bee scores well here, with a full internal aluminum roll cage, but it skips the horizontal roll bar of the more expensive Burley D'Lite.
 All Burley trailers are built to exceed the ASTM standards, and the Bee is no exception.